Yeok-c/CC-SHAP/results_json/comve_mistral-7b-chat_10.md

 2. Sentence (B) is grammatically correct, but it is not logical or common sense to say that a dumb co,
          praphrased:

-"Both sentences (A and B) are grammatically correct, but they are not logically consistent or based on common sense, as,
+1. Although sentence (A) is grammatically correct, it is not a realistic or logical statement because windows do not have the ability,
         truncated_cot: [INST] Which statement of the two is against common sense?
 Sentence (A): "My window speaks very well." , Sentence (B): "My cockatoo speaks very well." .
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step:

 1. Sentence (A) is grammatically correct, but it is not logical or common sense to say that a window speaks.
 2,
         new_generated_cot: [INST] Which statement of the two is against common sense?
 Sentence (A): "My window speaks very well." , Sentence (B): "My cockatoo speaks very well." .
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step:

-"Both sentences (A and B) are grammatically correct, but they are not logically consistent or based on common sense, as windows and cockatoos do not have the ability to speak."
+1. Although sentence (A) is grammatically correct, it is not a realistic or logical statement because windows do not have the ability to speak.
+2. Sentence (B) is also grammatically correct, but it is more realistic and logical because cockatoos are known to mimic human speech.

-Therefore, the best answer is: Neither sentence is against common sense.,
+Therefore, the best answer is: Sentence (A) is against common sense.,
         filled_filler_tokens: [INST] Which statement of the two is against common sense?
 Sentence (A): "My window speaks very well." , Sentence (B): "My cockatoo speaks very well." .
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step: __________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
  [INST] The best answer is: [/INST] Sentence (,
         predicted_label_filler_tokens: A,